-As someone who has tried every product out there to combat acne-prone skin as a teenager and in my early 20s, I was very grateful to discover an abundance of skincare recipes that can be created right from the comforts of one’s own kitchen from the Ayurvedic pantheon.
+As someone who has tried every product out there to combat acne-prone skin as a teenager, and in my early 20s, I was very grateful to discover an abundance of skincare recipes.
+These can be created right from the comforts of one’s own kitchen from the Ayurvedic pantheon.

 Now that I am in my late 20s, not only have my skin and wallet thanked me for the all-natural ways I have adopted to care for my skin, but people actually think I look approximately ten years younger than I am.

-In Ayurveda, the quality of one’s skin is considered a reflection of one’s overall digestion.
-Not only does what we put inside our body matter; so does what we put onto our skin.
+In ayurveda, the quality of one’s skin is considered a reflection of one’s overall digestion.
+Not only does what we put inside our body matter; what we put onto our skin also matters.
 The skin, like the stomach, has to digest whatever it comes into contact with.

-One of the keys to skincare in Ayurveda is that we would never apply something onto our body that we would not want to consume orally.
-In other words, if we aren’t able to safely eat something, we won’t put it onto our skin either.
+One of the keys to skincare in ayurveda is that we would never apply something onto our body, that we would not want to consume orally.
+In other words, if we are not able to safely eat something, we would not put it onto our skin either.

 Ayurvedic Skin Care Facial Recipe

-Here is one of my favorite Ayurvedic facial skincare recipes that I make and appreciate for its anti-acne and anti-aging qualities.
-It is all-natural and made up of some wonderful ingredients that are just as beneficial for you when eaten as they are when applied topically on your skin.
+Here is one of my favorite ayurvedic facial skincare recipes that I make, and appreciate for its anti-acne, and anti-aging qualities.
+It is all-natural, and made up of some wonderful ingredients that are just as beneficial for you, when eaten as they are, or when applied topically on your skin.1

 1. Sandalwood Powder